-Surprisingly enough, the human body does not require a lot of work to maintain a lean physique and good health.
+Lifelong Health Perk: Surprisingly, the human body does not require a lot of work to maintain a lean physique and good health.
 The more you know about your body and nutrition, the easier it is to maintain healthy habits.

 I went from starving myself, and binging and purging, to eating 5 small meals per day (this keeps the metabolism working throughout the day, thusly, raising the metabolic rate).
 I went from working out three times per day on an empty stomach to a split schedule, and I started to enjoy exercising.
-My new routine and way of eating, was much easier to manage than starving myself, and spending hours working out.
+My new routine and way of eating were much easier to manage than starving myself, and spending hours working out.

 In all, the road to fitness longevity begins with knowledge and understanding of how your body works.
 Another key is to know how to adapt as your body changes.
 Confusion disappears where there is knowledge, and sticking to a healthy lifestyle is not as difficult as many believe.